rust-lang/async-book/src/01_getting_started/02_why_async.md

 and using them doesn't require any special programming model-- any function can create a thread, and calling a function that uses threads is usually just as easy as calling any normal function.
-However, asynchronous functions require special support from the language or libraries in order to work.
+However, asynchronous functions require special support from the language or libraries.
-In Rust, `async fn` creates an asynchronous function which, when called, will return a future which needs to be run to completion in order for the body of the function to execute.
+In Rust, `async fn` creates an asynchronous function which returns a `Future`.
+To execute the body of the function, the returned `Future` must be run to completion.

 It's important to remember that traditional threaded applications can be quite effective, and that Rust's small memory footprint and predictability mean that